What is SEER in AC System Ratings: Understanding Seasonal Energy Efficiency

 What’s a Good SEER Rating for an Air Conditioner?

 While a good SEER number is a high SEER, that doesn’t mean that everyone needs (or wants to pay for) a 21 SEER system.
+Different homes have different cooling needs, called your home HVAC load.
 In fact, ratings between 14 and 16 are very good for homes, and you can even see that there are recommended SEER ratings per region of the United States.
 A Northern home needs less cooling through the year, and so a lower SEER system may be an economical decision.

 Do I Need a Higher SEER AC Unit?